 Friday, September 12, 2014

-Blue Flag Beach – Going for a Touch Down!
+Going for a Touch Down!
+Blue Flag Beach, Isla Mujeres, Mexico.

 North Beach - Playa Norte

-Armed with rakes, shovels and large black plastic garbage bags a dozen or so hardworking ladies gather every morning on the public beaches of Isla Mujeres.
+Armed with rakes, shovels, and large black plastic garbage bags, a dozen or so hardworking ladies gather every morning on the public beaches of Isla Mujeres.
 It's their job to keep the sand clean.
-They chat, and rake, and pick up trash while bopping along to music played via their cell phones, IPODS or MP3 players.
+They chat, rake, and pick up trash while bopping along to music played via their cell phones, IPODS or MP3 players.
 Their job is a never-ending task.

 Beach cleaning crew

-If you have been down to North Beach recently you probably have noticed the addition of three life-guard towers and a big blue tractor-type beach-cleaning machine.
-The tractor operator sweeps past, combing up debris and leveling the sand very early in the morning before the concession operators set out their loungers and umbrellas for the day.
+If you have been down to North Beach recently, you probably have noticed the addition of three lifeguard towers and a big blue tractor-type beach-cleaning machine.
+The tractor operator sweeps past, sweeping up debris and levelling the sand very early in the morning, before the concession operators set out their loungers and umbrellas for the day.

-I often wonder when watching the process if the machine gathers up the lost necklaces, chains and other items that the metal-detector-wielding beachcombers usually search for.
-I wouldn't mind a turn at driving the tractor.
-Big machines fascinate me, just ask Lawrie who in the past has rented fun machines like a 32-foot-high-scissor-lift, or a Bob-Cat loader, or a Bush Hog Rotary Cutter, so I could do stuff around our property in Canada.
+I often wonder if the machine gathers up the lost necklaces, chains and other items that the metal-detector-wielding beachcombers usually search for.
+I wouldn't mind a turn driving the tractor.
+Big machines fascinate me, just ask Lawrie, who in the past has rented fun machines like a 32-foot-high scissor-lift, or a Bob-Cat loader, or a Bush Hog Rotary Cutter, so I could do stuff around our property in Canada.

 I want a turn driving this tractor!

-However, back on Isla when our low-to-the-ground dog, Sparky, and I are ambling the shoreline giving him an opportunity to swim in the calmer water of Playa Norte I enjoy watching the preparations for obtaining a Blue Flag designation.
+However, back on Isla, when our low-to-the-ground dog, Sparky, and I amble along the shoreline, giving him a chance to swim in the calmer water of Playa Norte, I enjoy watching the preparations for obtaining a Blue Flag designation.
 The addition of clean, public washrooms would be a wonderful thing.
 It's a bit tricky right now for the crowds of folks who use the beaches.
 Many of the nearby restaurants are frustrated by the situation and have posted signage: restrooms are for the use of paying customers only.
 So what do the beach-users do when nature calls?
 I really don't want to know.

 Busy beach!

-And yes, I do carry my handy-dandy supply of puppy-poop bags to clean up the beach after Sparky, has done his business.
-However I am pretty sure that under the Blue Flag designation we will have to find him another location for swimming.
+And yes, I do carry my handy-dandy supply of puppy-poop bags to clean up the beach after Sparky has done his business.

-PS: when Sparky and I were doing his morning swim/walk we noticed this.
-It is a boat which arrived at North Beach sometime just before dawn - filled with Cuban refugees looking for a better life.
+PS: When Sparky and I were doing his morning swim/walk, we noticed this.
+It is a boat which arrived at North Beach sometime just before dawn, filled with Cuban refugees.

 Cuban refugee boat arrived on North Beach early Sept 12th